 - No cash-out refinance or lease buyout

-Pentagon Federal Credit Union offers some of the lowest auto loan refinance rates on the market, starting at 1.79% for a new car refinance and 2.39% for a used car refinance.
+Pentagon Federal Credit Union offers some of the lowest rates for auto loan refinance on the market, starting at 1.79% for a new car refinance and 2.39% for a used car refinance.

 Why we chose it: We chose PenFed as best for low auto refinance rates because not only are they some of the lowest available, the credit union also offers good perks, such as rate discounts and zero prepayment penalties